The Down and Dirty Truth of Working Less and Earning More

 And if so, what came up for you?

-This is something we did in the Achievers Circle, and it was so great to have these conversations so we could see what was coming up for others and how to best navigate them.
+This is something we did in Clients to Courses™, and it was so great to have these conversations so we could see what was coming up for others and how to best navigate them.

 It starts with getting honest about the basics in your business and if they are being honored.